myint/rst2beamer/docs/MANUAL.rst

 blocks will *appear* to be correctly indented.

-As is normal for LaTeX, it may be necessary to run it twice over rst2beamer output for the the result to properly reflect the source file, if certain structures (like sections) have been changed.
+As is normal for LaTeX, it may be necessary to run it twice over rst2beamer output for the result to properly reflect the source file, if certain structures (like sections) have been changed.

 Following a double-colon (for preformatting) with a parsed-literal block like